johno/clrs/README.md

 $black:   #111111;
 ```

-__NOTE:__ You must require the clrs stylesheet before stylesheets using the above scss variables.
+__NOTE:__ You must require the clrs stylesheet before other stylesheets using the above scss variables.

 ## Contributing